gruntwork-io/docs/docs/guides/stay-up-to-date/terraform/1-how-to-update-to-terraform-13/2-deployment-walkthrough/2-step-3-update-references-to-the-gruntwork-infrastructure-as-code-library.md

 In order to take advantage of the Terraform 0.13, you need to update your references to the Gruntwork Infrastructure as Code Library to use a compatible version.
 We (Gruntwork) have gone through all our modules in the library to test and update the code to be compatible with Terraform 0.13.
 As a customer, you need to update to the proper versions of the Gruntwork library to pick up the fixes/changes that were made to be compatible.
-Refer to [the "Updating to new versions" section of "Stay Up to Date"](/docs/guides/stay-up-to-date/versioning#updating-to-new-versions) for instructions on how to update the versions in your code.
+Refer to our ["Updating to new versions"](/docs/guides/stay-up-to-date/versioning#updating-to-new-versions) guide for instructions on how to update the versions in your code.

 For the vast majority of the repos, the only change that will be necessary is a version number bump, but several repos